|Learn how you might set up and use a fee-for-service structure to develop dependable funding for your organization over the long term.|

 - Mediation of potential court cases -- particularly small claims, summary process (eviction), landlord/tenant and personal disputes, etc.

 - School systems.
 Although we often think of school systems as completely self-contained, there are, in fact, many things they can't do for themselves, or find it easier to pay other entities to do.
 Among these might be:

 - Workshops for teachers in such areas as conflict resolution, basic counseling skills, and classroom management.

-- Training for teachers in specific, non-academic curriculum areas: violence prevention, substance abuse, child development, health issues.
+- Training for teachers in specific, non-academic curriculum areas: violence prevention, substance use, child development, health issues.

 - Direct services to students, including counseling, training and supervision of peer mediators and peer tutors, after school programs, tutoring, arts enrichment, etc.

-- Workshops for students and parents in conflict resolution and mediation, substance abuse, child abuse and sexual assault, study skills, etc.
+- Workshops for students and parents in conflict resolution and mediation, substance use, child abuse and sexual assault, study skills, etc.

 Direct recipients of services

 You may decide to charge those to whom you actually provide services.
 Most organizations that do this use a sliding fee scale, which charges people according to what they can afford.
 There are suggestions about how to construct a sliding fee scale later in this section, as well as an example of what an actual sliding fee schedule might look like.